 To be eligible for the STP, the in service applicant must meet one of the educational requirements:

 - a 1st or 2:1 in either an undergraduate honours degree or an integrated master’s degree, in a pure or applied science subject.
-The degree subject must be relevant to the specialism for which they are applying.
-Science degrees related to medicine may also be considered suitable for some of the specialisms
+The degree subject must be relevant to the specialty for which they are applying.
+Science degrees related to medicine may also be considered suitable for some of the specialties

-- a 2:2 honours degree in any subject PLUS a higher degree in a subject that is relevant to the specialism they wish to apply for
+- a 2:2 honours degree in any subject PLUS a higher degree in a subject that is relevant to the specialty they wish to apply for

 They must also match the person specification for the role.

 In-service applicants need the support of their employer in consideration of current and future workforce needs.
 They do not have any choice of post location or specialty.
 They can only apply for the training place for which their current employer is sponsoring them.
 The employer will provide confirmation of support and we will give the employer an in-service application code to pass onto their nominated applicant.
 The applicant must enter this code when applying for the post.
 All applicants must send copies of qualifications throughout the application window to ensure eligibility.
 Any applicant who does not meet the entry requirements will not be able to proceed with the recruitment and selection process.

 In-service trainees remain in full-time employment in their department for the duration of the training.
 Salary support is provided by Health Education England (HEE).
 Further contact details can be found on the HEE website.

 The master’s degree is provided by one of the universities commissioned by HEE.
 Most of the specialty programmes are provided by only one university and no alternative is offered.
 In a small number of cases more than one university provides a specialty and, in these cases, employers may state a preference.
 However, employers and trainees do not have the final choice; HEE will allocate the university place.
 HEE pays the full cost of the master’s degree.

 Applicants relying on non-UK qualifications will need to provide UK ENIC equivalence.
 Further information is available on the UK ENIC website.